Powdee/latex-resume/README.md

   - Ensure whitespace is cropped from the SVG `viewBox`: <https://svgcrop.com/>
   - Minify and strip the resulting SVG: <https://jakearchibald.github.io/svgomg/>
   - Convert svg to png: `inkscape --export-type png -w 1024 --export-filename /path/to/new.png /path/to/my.svg`

-## 🔏 License

-This project is [MIT](./LICENSE) licensed.
-You are within your rights to fork my résumé and use it as your own, although you should probably change my name to yours!